Street fundraising: Face-to-face fundraising

 Face-to-face fundraising, which includes street and door-to-door fundraising, has in recent years become a major source of income for many charities around the world.
 The reason the technique is so popular is that charities usually get a very profitable return on their investment (often around 3:1) because the person is asked to donate on a regular basis.
+In the UK, gift aid legislation can make these donations tax efficient for both the charity and donors who pay a higher rate of income tax.
 By securing long term donations, charities are able to plan future campaigns in the knowledge that they have a guaranteed amount of money to work with.

 Face-to-face fundraisers also serve to raise awareness of small charities and highlight the importance of new campaigns in larger, more well known organisations.
 The primary role of a fundraiser is to secure financial support, but charities also consider it an effective way to reach people and share important information.
 It is known to be particularly effective as a method of engaging young people who may not normally consider themselves interested in the charity's work.